APJansen/TDUr/README.md

 I chose these by guessing what is reasonable, and then possibly experimenting with those and some lower and higher values.

 TD-Gammon used 40 or 80 units in different versions.
-Since Ur is much simpler than Backgammon, 40 seems reasonable, and we'll experiment with 20 and 80 too.
+Since Ur is much simpler than Backgammon, 40 seems reasonable, and I experimented with 20 and 80 too.

 For the learning rate there is a heuristic (see Sutton & Barto), where if it is set to ![equation](https://latex.codecogs.com/gif.latex?\small&space;\alpha&space;=&space;\frac{1}{N&space;\mathbb{E}\[&space;\|x\|^2&space;\]}) where x is the feature vector, then it will take about
 N visits to a similar state to fully replace the previous value.
+This is true for linear function approximation.
+While the neural network is nonlinear in the board features, it might still be a useful guideline.
-Taking N=10 and estimating the average feature vector by using a previously trained agent, we obtain our middle guess of alpha = 0.003.
+Taking N = 10 and estimating the average feature vector by using a previously trained agent gives the middle guess of alpha = 0.003.
-Given the die roll probabilities in Ur, N=10 seems low in that it will be swayed by having several lucky or unlucky throws in a row from a similar state.
+Given the die roll probabilities in Ur, N = 10 seems low in that it will be swayed by having several lucky or unlucky throws in a row from a similar state.
-However TD-Gammon used alpha = 0.1 (see [here](https://papers.nips.cc/paper/1991/file/68ce199ec2c5517597ce0a4d89620f55-Paper.pdf)), so this is a bit of a compromise, and we try 0.01, 0.003 and 0.0003.
+However TD-Gammon used alpha = 0.1 (see [here](https://papers.nips.cc/paper/1991/file/68ce199ec2c5517597ce0a4d89620f55-Paper.pdf)), so this is a bit of a compromise, and I have tried 0.01, 0.003 and 0.0003.

 For lambda, TD-Gammon used 0.7.
 The random element seems more important in Ur, which I think brings the optimal lambda down.
-Nevertheless we experiment with a broad range of values from 0.5 to 0.95.
+Nevertheless I experimented with a broad range of values from 0.5 to 0.95.

 Epsilon is the parameter that controls the amount of exploration.
-The random element of the die rolls itself already gives rise to exploration of different states, so we set this to 0.
+The random element of the die rolls itself already gives rise to exploration of different states, so I've just set this to 0.

-We then train agents for all of the parameter combinations.
+I then train agents for all of the parameter combinations.
-After determining a good agent through some competitions, we can create what are called learning curves.
+After determining a good reference agent through some competitions, the learning process can be illustrated through what are called learning curves.
 These show how an agent improves with more training.
-For these curves, we compete the agent trained with a particular combination of hyperparameters for 1000 matches against a fixed relatively good other agent, and record the win percentage, which is what is plotted.
+For these curves, the agent trained with a particular combination of hyperparameters competes for 1000 matches against a fixed relatively good fixed other agent.
-Every 500 episodes of training the parameters are saved, and competed at this fixed agent.
+After every 500 episodes of training, the weights are saved and the resulting agent does this competition, resulting in a win percentage as a function of the number of training episodes.
 The plot below is for lambda = 0.9 and the values of N and alpha indicated.

 ![plot](./images/learning_curve.png)